piraveena/kfone-store/README.md

 4. embedded-tomcat

 ## Kfone backend
-To see how to run the backend app,  and it uses the following technologies:
+To see how to run the backend app, refer: [kfone-backend/README.md](kfone-backend/README.md) , and it uses the following technologies:
 1. Spring Boot and java
 2. spring-boot-starter-oauth2-resource-server